 Dentists and Oral Health Applications

 **Licensed dentists** can administer Botox for both therapeutic and cosmetic purposes in many states.
-Their training in oral and maxillofacial anatomy makes them qualified for facial injections, particularly for TMJ treatment and lower face aesthetics.
+Their training in oral and maxillofacial anatomy makes them qualified for facial injections, particularly for TMJ treatment and lower face aesthetics including the chin area and jawline.

 State-by-State Regulations and Requirements